Automotive PPC Case Study vs SEO

 The takeaway is that even if you had the #1 position organically, half of the clicks were incremental to organic traffic.

-Forget SEO vs. PPC: Look at the advantages of paid search combined with automotive SEO marketing
+SEO vs. PPC: The advantages of paid search combined with SEO marketing

 Online marketing should not be a “PPC vs. organic SEO” debate.